 They have around 11,000 portraits in total, with around 4,000 on display at any given time.
 Subjects range from contemporary photography to paintings from across the centuries.

-Finish up the first day of this London itinerary by having a quick look around Trafalgar Square before you head over to Covent Garden.
+Finish up the day by having a quick look around Trafalgar Square before you head over to Covent Garden.

 Each corner of Trafalgar Square is adorned with a statue of notable names from British history, except the northwest corner.
-Known as the fourth plinth, it was left empty when it was built in 1844 because the money ran out.
+Known as the Fourth Plinth, it was left empty when it was built in 1844 because the funds had run out.

 If you happen to be visiting during the festive season, there’s always a lot happening over Christmas at Trafalgar Square.